jmguzman1/leaflet-challenge/README.md

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 This repository will usse the USGS GeoJSON Feed page and obtain a data set to visualize.

-The map uses Leaflet to plots all of the earthquakes from the data set based on their longitude and latitude.
-The data markers should reflect the magnitude of the earthquake by their size and and depth of the earth quake by color.
-Earthquakes with higher magnitudes appear larger and earthquakes with greater depth appear darker in color.